-The MBTA now purchases 20% of all its electricity needs from certified renewable energy sources.
-As the largest single consumer, this renewable energy means approximately 36,000 tons of greenhouse gases are not released into the atmosphere.
-That is the equivalent of over 11,700 Massachusetts homes.
+The T purchases 20% of all its electricity from certified renewable energy sources.
+As the state’s largest consumer of electricity, the T’s renewable energy purchase program has decreased its greenhouse gas emissions by 32,000 tons annually or the equivalent of the emissions generated by 11,700 Massachusetts homes.

 The T has reduced its greenhouse gas emissions per passenger trip by 23% since 2009.
 MBTA riders save 2.9 million tons of greenhouse gases annually—equivalent to the emissions from electricity generated by 50% of the households in Boston.